brainhubeu/hadron/packages/hadron-logger/README.md

 ## Initialization

-Pass package as an argument for hadron bootstrapping function:
+Pass the package as an argument for the Hadron bootstrapping function:

 ```javascript
 // ... importing and initializing other components